 Upper Limb Disorder (ULD) can affect the neck, shoulder, arm, forearm, elbow, wrist, fingers, and thumb with symptoms of tenderness, ache, pain, stiffness, weakness, tingling and numbness.

 What can cause Upper Limb Disorder?

 Risk factors include repetitive or prolonged tasks such as a computer or manual work.
 The risk is increased if these repetitive or forceful movements are allied with a poor posture.

 How can ULD be prevented?

 - Your employer needs to encourage regular short and frequent pauses in intensive work.
-Display Screen Equipment Regulations require employers to train employees in correct use of display screen equipment (DSE), provide suitable furniture and periodic assessments if DSE are used for more than one hour daily.
-This may include adjustable chairs, platforms and foot rests.
-If equipment is provided specifically for you, make sure you use it correctly.
+Display Screen Equipment Regulations require employers to train employees incorrect use of display screen equipment (DSE), provide suitable furniture, and periodic assessments if DSE is used for more than one hour daily.
+This may include adjustable chairs, platforms, and footrests.
+If the equipment is provided specifically for you, make sure you use it correctly.

 Who can help?

 Physiotherapists are the best medical practitioners for you to see if you suffer from Upper Limb Disorder.
 Physio is an extremely effective treatment for this condition and the earlier we tackle the ULD, the better, to reduce your pain and stop your symptoms from becoming difficult to manage.

 At Hatts, we can offer you an ergonomic assessment that will help to identify ergonomic risk factors, quantify them, and make measurable improvements to your workplace, ensuring that your jobs and tasks are within your physical capabilities and limitations.
 We can also offer you an effective treatment plan that will relieve your pain, restore your movement, and finally get you moving better than ever before.

 For more information or to book an appointment give us a call on 01380 730473 or use online booking.